bradleyhop/simple-portfolio/README.md

 No CSS frameworks or component libraries were used in building this page.
 I choose to build everything as part of a learning experience.

+## Four-Hundos

+The site meets Google's Lighthouse perfect scores for Performance, Accessibility, Best Practices, and SEO on desktop devices.
+For mobile devices, all Lighthouse scores are 92+ with most being 100.

 ## Note on Building and Serving Through Netlify

 For dynamic routing to work, be sure to turn off any of Netlify's